 At Gauthier Amedee, our team of experienced personal injury attorneys fights hard to protect your rights.

-If you or a loved one has been injured due to the negligence or recklessness of another person, the attorneys at Gauthier Amedee can help.
-To learn more or to schedule a free consultation, call us at 225-647-1700 or fill out our online form to schedule a free case evaluation.
+If you or a loved one has been injured due to the negligence or recklessness of another person, don’t delay.
+Contact the Gauthier Amedee today at 225-647-1700 or fill out our online form to schedule a free case evaluation.